NashTech-Labs/Setup-Prometheus-and-Loki-with-Docker-compose-on-Grafana/README.md

 ## Integrting with Grafana

-# Set up the sample application
+# Set up the sample application.

-* In this step, you’ll set up the sample application, as well as supporting services, such as Prometheus and Loki.

 3. Make sure Docker is running:
 ```